-(2) If the motion is filed before the expiration of the time otherwise prescribed by this rule for filing the notice of appeal, the motion may be granted upon a showing of good cause

-(3) If the motion is filed within thirty (30) days after the expiration of the time otherwise prescribed by this rule for filing the notice of appeal, the motion may be granted upon a showing of excusable neglect or circumstances beyond the control of the appellant.

-(4) A motion filed more than thirty (30) days after the expiration of the time otherwise prescribed by this rule for filing the notice of appeal shall not be granted.

-(5) An extension of time granted under this paragraph shall not exceed thirty (30) days after the date that the notice of appeal would have been due if the extension had not been granted.
+- (2) If the motion is filed before the expiration of the time otherwise prescribed by this rule for filing the notice of appeal, the motion may be granted on a showing of good cause. - (3) If the motion is filed within thirty (30) days after the expiration of the time otherwise prescribed by this rule for filing the notice of appeal, the motion may be granted on a showing of excusable neglect or circumstances beyond the control of the appellant. - (4) A motion filed more than thirty (30) days after the expiration of the time otherwise prescribed by this rule for filing the notice of appeal shall not be granted. - (5) An extension of time granted under this paragraph shall not exceed thirty (30) days after the date that the notice of appeal would have been due if the extension had not been granted.
 A party that has filed a motion for extension of time must file a notice of appeal within thirty (30) days after the expiration of the time otherwise prescribed by this rule for filing the notice even if the motion for extension of time remains pending.
-The district court may grant the motion retroactively.

-F. Grace period when notice is sent by mail or commercial courier.
-A notice of appeal that is sent by mail or commercial courier service to the court in which it is to be filed shall be deemed to be timely filed on the day it is received if the notice of appeal contains a certificate of service, which in addition to the information otherwise required by Rule 12-307(E) NMRA explicitly states that the notice of appeal was sent to the appellate court by mail or commercial courier service and was postmarked by the United States Postal Service or date-stamped by the commercial courier service at least one (1) day before the due date for the notice of appeal with the date on which it is rule.
-The clerk's office shall file-stamp a notice of appeal with the date of service.
+The district court may grant the motion retroactively. - F. Grace period when notice is sent by mail or commercial courier.
+A notice of appeal that is sent by mail or commercial courier service to the court in which it is to be filed shall be deemed to be timely filed on the day it is received if the notice of appeal contains a certificate of service, which in addition to the information otherwise required by Rule 12-307(E) NMRA explicitly states that the notice of appeal was sent to the court in which it is to be filed by mail or commercial courier service and was postmarked by the United States Postal Service or date-stamped by the commercial courier service at least one (1) day before the due date for the notice of appeal otherwise prescribed by this rule.
+The clerk's office shall file-stamp a notice of appeal with the date on which it is actually received regardless of any postmark date set forth in the certificate of service.

-[As amended, effective July 1, 1990; September 1, 1991; April 1, 1998; December 4, 1998; January 1, 2000; as amended by Supreme Court Order No. 05-8300-018, effective October 11, 2005; by Supreme Court Order No. 06-8300-036, effective February 1, 2007; as amended by Supreme Court Order No. 13-8300-032, effective for all cases pending or filed on or after December 31, 2013.]
+[As amended, effective July 1, 1990; September 1, 1991; April 1, 1998; December 4, 1998; January 1, 2000; as amended by Supreme Court Order No. 05-8300-018, effective October 11, 2005; by Supreme Court Order No. 06-8300-036, effective February 1, 2007; as amended by Supreme Court Order No. 13-8300-032, effective for all cases pending or filed on or after December 31, 2013; as amended by Supreme Court Order No. 16-8300-014, effective for all cases pending or filed on or after December 31, 2016; as amended by Supreme Court Order No. 18-8300-016, effective for all cases pending or filed on or after December 31, 2018.]